Episode Guest: Richard A. Gephardt, Founder of the Gephardt Institute for Civic and Community Engagement

 In a time of hyper-partisanship and the reconsideration of the narrative of the United States, what is the state of American democracy and the relationship between social solidarity and civic engagement?
 How can we reflect on the values that undergird our democracy and civic existence to envision a healthy and vibrant civic future?

-This podcast will seek answers to these questions while providing listeners with multiple angles to inquire, reflect, and discern our civic identity and calling as a community.
+This podcast, hosted by the Engage Democracy Fellows at the Gephardt Institute for Civic and Community Engagement at Washington University, seeks answers to these questions while providing listeners with multiple angles to inquire, reflect, and discern our civic identity and calling as a community.